Slevinski/slevinski.github.io/series/university-of-iowa/entries/outreach-memo/handout.md

 - bridge support
 - infrastructure support

-These should be treated as complementary to grants, not as the primary funding model.
+They remain complementary to grants rather than the primary funding model.

 ## Why this layered model matters